 Today, the conquistadors are often associated with a kind of glamour – swashbuckling adventurers exploring an almost untouched tropical world, bringing home gold and glory.
 Few really understand the violence, disease, cultural genocide and change they brought to the native populations of the Americas.

 Even large sophisticated civilizations, such as the Aztecs and Incas, crumbled in the face of the arrival of the conquistadors.
-For better or for worse, the world was changed dramatically by the conquistadors and the European ‘discovery’ of the Americas.
+The world was changed dramatically by the conquistadors and the arrival of Europeans in the Americas.

 Hernan Cortes – perhaps the most famous of all the conquistadors, Cortes led the expedition which toppled the Aztec empire, and saw the conquest of Mexico in the name of the King of Castile.
 Part of Cortes’ success can be attributed to his tactic of allying himself with indigenous people to defeat common enemies.